Posted In: Restructuring & Insolvency

 In these challenging times, borrowers will need to review the terms of the loan agreement to analyze if they can claim any genuine concession from the lender and request for moratorium on payments.

 On the other hand, lenders should expect borrowers to look for financial support, whether in the form of additional lending or a payment holiday on existing facilities.
 Lenders will no doubt face requests for additional financing and/or a relaxation of covenants, and will need to consider whether waivers of breaches or short-term forbearance of repayments may be appropriate.
 Early communication is recommended so that the parties can aim to mitigate the effects of the crisis on financing arrangements.

 Mr. Harrison Ogalagu is an Attorney with extensive experience in corporate and commercial practice.
 His portfolio consists of a diverse range of trans

-Anthonia Udeh is an astute lawyer with remarkable analytical mind whose practice areas focus on Tax advisory, Employment and Labour Law and Corporate
+Anthonia Udeh is an astute legal practitioner with remarkable analytical mind whose practice areas focus on Tax Advisory, Employment and Labour Law an